ledjon-behluli/HighlyAvailableMonolithPOC/ReadMe.txt

 Website: ledjonbehluli.com
 ----------------------------------

-Switch between branches "blocking" and "messaging" to see the results of deleting a folder with and without messaging.
+Switch between branches "blocking" and "non-blocking" to see the results of deleting a folder with and without messaging applied.